Are Disability Benefits Affected by IRA Withdrawals?

 Even if an IRA is not treated as a financial resource, the income from it could be.
 These distributions, even if the IRA was inherited, could stop or limit your disability benefits.
 Therefore, the SSA may require you to spend your IRA funds before becoming eligible to get SSI benefits.

-If you have questions about filing a disability claim, contact the law offices of Phillips Disability to speak with a skilled disability attorney today.
+If you have questions about filing a disability claim, contact the law offices of Dayes Law Firm PC to speak with a skilled Phoenix, AZ disability attorney today.